 Using data from millions of anonymous tax filings and tuition records from 1999-2013, the college mobility ranking measures Mount Saint Vincent’s share of students who moved from the bottom fifth of incomes as students to the top fifth as adults.

 The New York Times highlighted the study in an in-depth analysis of student access to higher education.
 According to the Times, the study found that lower income students who attend elite colleges do almost as well as their wealthier counterparts, but access to elite colleges has declined.
 In short, not many students from financially modest backgrounds attend independent or state schools that serve their mostly advantaged peers.
 In contrast, the study noted that schools including Mount Saint Vincent have become “vastly larger engines of social mobility” for underprivileged students.

 The study rates Mount Saint Vincent as one of the nation’s top colleges in providing exceptional access to students that leads to significant income growth in their post-graduate careers.
-In addition to its national ranking, the Mount ranks third out of 158 selective private colleges in New York State in its share of students from modest income families who rose to the top tiers of income as adults.
 Importantly, these success rates are equal to or greater than those for students who attend state schools.